Ponhofi senior secondary school: Education

 Ponhofi Secondary School has been serving quality education to Namibian students from grade Grade 8 to grade Grade 12 for years.
 Almost 900-1500 students are getting an education from Ponhofi Secondary School right now.
 The school is also a registered NAMCOL center for those that are improving their grades.

+Ponhofi hosted the 19th edition of the Kapuka Annual tournament in the year 2015.